-May 2020 Council may allow non-compliance with the requirements of this chapter in exceptional circumstances.
-The applicant will be required to demonstrate, to the satisfaction of Council, the exceptional circumstances relating to a particular development application which would warrant non-compliance with the requirements of this chapter.
+"Uper 505 Council may allow non-compliance with the requirements of this chapter in exceptional circumstances.
+The applicant will be required to demonstrate, to the satisfaction of Courcil, the exceptional circumstances relating to a particular development application which well a warrant non-compliance with the requirements of this chapter.